droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 ***Wachterhaus.*** The corpse of Nikolai Wachter has been removed from Wachterhaus to ensure that he does not serve as a black mark against Lady Wachter—a complicated figure who the players should have more cause to trust, not less.
 (See [[Arc H - The Lost Soul]] and [[Arc S - The Moonlit Murders]] for more information about the players' relationship with Lady Fiona Wachter.)

-Lady Wachter's spell list has been updated to include *zone of truth* in order to provide her with a powerful tool to encourage the players to trust her.
-(See [[Arc D - The Tome of Strahd]] for more information about Lady Wachter's use of *zone of truth*).
+Lady Wachter's spell list has been updated to include *ring of truth* in order to provide her with a powerful tool to encourage the players to trust her.
+(See [[Arc H - The Lost Soul]] for more information about Lady Wachter's use of *ring of truth*).

 *Toll the Dead*, *Bane*, *Blindness/Deafness*, and *Lesser Restoration* have also been added to Lady Wachter's spell list to provide her with additional options in the fight against the **specters** of the Ethereal Plane and Leo Dilisnya's spirit in [[Arc H - The Lost Soul]].

-Stella's introduction has been added as a prelude to the dinner to humanize Lady Wachter and to encourage the players to view her with sympathy, and to foreshadow Stella's fate in [[Arc I - The Lost Soul.]]
+Stella's introduction has been added as a prelude to the dinner to humanize Lady Wachter and to encourage the players to view her with sympathy, and to foreshadow Stella's fate in [[Arc H - The Lost Soul]].

-Lady Wachter's connection to Baba Lysaga and the tragic death of her family have been added to provide her with a tie to the spirit of Leo Dilisnya, and a means to entrap the hags of Old Bonegrinder in [[Arc I - The Lost Soul.]]
+Lady Wachter's connection to Baba Lysaga and the tragic death of her family have been added to provide her with a tie to the spirit of Leo Dilisnya, and a means to entrap the hags of Old Bonegrinder in [[Arc H - The Lost Soul]].

 Lady Wachter's interest in using Stella to secure power in Vallaki through marriage with Victor Vallakovich has been removed to make Lady Wachter a more sympathetic character, to deepen her internal conflict and guilt in [[Arc H - The Lost Soul]] (because her coldness toward Victor discouraged him and Stella from seeking her aid sooner), and to make Victor's friendship with Stella more meaningful to the two of them.